All the details you need to watch Europe’s best battle it out wherever you are in the world

 European Champions Cup live stream: How to watch from France

-European Champions Cup live stream: How to watch from Europe
+European Champions Cup live stream: How to watch from elsewhere in Europe

 European Champions Cup live stream: How to watch from the USA

-If you live in the States, the official broadcaster of Champions Cup matches is NBC, with matches streamed on NBC Sports Gold so you can watch them anytime and anywhere.
+If you live in the States, the official broadcaster of Champions Cup matches is NBC, whose coverage also includes the Gallagher Premiership and Guinness Six Nations.

 European Champions Cup live stream: How to watch from Australia